david thompson painting

 • What kind of roofs can be coated?

-Roof coating should only be done by a professional.
-There are four types of roofs that benefit from coating.
+Roof coating is best left to the professionals.
+There are four types of roofs that can really benefit from a coating:

-• TPO (thermoplastic polyolefin) is the most common roof material installed on commercial buildings today.
-A single-ply primer should be used first before coating the roof.
+• TPO (Thermoplastic Polyolefin): This is the most common roofing material for commercial buildings today.
+Before applying the coating, a single-ply primer should be used.

-• EPDM (ethylene propylene diene terpolymer) is a completely synthetic rubber-based single-ply material found on many commercial buildings.
-EPDM roofs must be primed before coating.
+• EPDM (Ethylene Propylene Diene Terpolymer): A synthetic rubber-based material often used on commercial buildings.
+EPDM roofs need to be primed before applying a coating.

-• Both commercial and residential metal roofs may be coated.
-Extra coating must be applied to the seams, screws and penetrations to ensure moisture does not get trapped.
+• Metal Roofs: Both commercial and residential metal roofs can be coated.
+Be sure to apply extra coating to the seams, screws, and penetrations to prevent moisture from getting trapped.

 Deck Refinishing